Overview

 Metal Building Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Erect the shell and complete enclosure milestones
+Erect the shell with weather-window awareness and enclosure milestones tied to roofing and dry-in

-Turn over the building for owner or tenant use
+Turn over the building for owner or tenant use with Hays County CO and TCEQ closeout confirmed

 Best Fit